csikosarpad/samples/shopping-cart/README.md

-# Sample task for VOIS by Árpád Csikos
+# Sample shopping cart by Árpád Csikos, based on create-react-app

 During the task a json server should work, which is included in the package, but should be started separately in the server folder (separate package)